 Gentle Root Canals

 When the outside of a tooth is damaged, we place a filling or a crown.
 But when the inside is damaged, the tooth needs a root canal.
 Also known as “endodontics,” these procedures can be performed by a general dentist or an endodontic specialist.
-Dr. Lee and Dr. Parker are happy to provide most endodontic therapy procedures right here in our office!
+Dr. Lee are happy to provide most endodontic therapy procedures right here in our office!

 You may need a root canal if you are experiencing classic symptoms of nerve damage like: